brianmcn/Zelda1RandoTools/doc/use.md

 **Triforces:** Click to toggle whether you have a triforce.
 Triforces start out darkened, and light up orange when you get them.

-The triforce display suggests if dungeon has been located on overworld map:
+The triforce display suggests if a particular dungeon has been located on overworld map:

  - gray numeral means un-found
  - white numeral means location known
  - highlighted background means have [helpful location hint](#helpful-hint)

+The current number of dungeons you have located on the overworld is displayed above dungeon 9's numeral.

 Mouse-hovering the triforce will highlight the dungeon's (possible) location(s) on the map if known (or hinted).